hatedabamboo/notes.hatedabamboo.me/src/posts/eks-auto-mode-custom-nodeclasses-and-nodepools.md

   --query 'InstanceTypeOfferings[*].[InstanceType,Location]'
 ```

 Some instances, classes, or generations may not be available in one region but might be available in another.
-It’s always worth checking beforehand, so you won’t spend too much time wondering why your `c10i.x124large` isn’t coming up in the `ap-southeast-5` region.
+It's always worth checking beforehand, so you won't spend too much time wondering why your `c10i.x124large` isn't coming up in the `ap-southeast-5` region.

 I hope this article helps you spin up your custom nodes quickly and saves you both time and mental capacity.
 I really appreciate that AWS provides such a neat way to control your Kubernetes infrastructure without having to manage it all manually -- almost a win-win scenario.

-[^1]: To be honest, it’s not just application management.
-EKS brings its own overhead in the form of managing intertwined AWS services (like IAM), but that’s outside the scope of the current article.
+[^1]: To be honest, it's not just application management.
+EKS brings its own overhead in the form of managing intertwined AWS services (like IAM), but that's outside the scope of the current article.

 ---